Obituary: Elayne “Dolly” (Gallagher) Conley

 LEWISTON – Elayne “Dolly” (Gallagher) Conley went to be with her Lord and Savior, Jesus Christ on Oct.
 24, 2019.
 Dolly was a strong lady who loved her family dearly and will be greatly missed by them.

-She was born Dec.
-19, 1929 in Presque Isle, Maine, daughter of Joseph and Rose (Ricker) Gallagher (predeceased), Dolly was so tiny at birth she was placed in a shoe box and kept in the woodstove warming oven, hence her nickname “Dolly.”
+Born Dec.
+19, 1929 in Presque Isle, daughter of Joseph and Rose (Ricker) Gallagher (predeceased), Dolly was so tiny at birth she was placed in a shoe box and kept in the woodstove warming oven, hence her nickname “Dolly.”

 She enjoyed family, playing cards, Beano, church, and being a Red Sox fan.
-Her career consisted of insurance adjusting, social work and retiring into volunteer grant parenting at Auburn Middle Schools.
+Her career consisted of insurance adjusting, social work and retiring into volunteer grand-parenting at Auburn Middle School.
 She loved working with children and teaching them to read.

 Comments are not available on this story.